 Baltimore Museum of Art

-This is an impressive collection of over 90,000 pieces from the 19th century to contemporary times.
-Exhibits include works by Matisse, Picasso, and Van Gogh, making the Baltimore Museum of Art a world-class attraction.
+This is an impressive collection of more than 90,000 pieces from the 19th century to the present.
+Exhibits include works by Matisse, Picasso and Van Gogh, making the Baltimore Museum of Art a world-class attraction.
 On a warm day, visitors can enjoy the outdoor sculpture gallery, set over three acres of landscaped gardens.

 The American Visionary Art Museum

 Housed in an old Federal Hill whiskey warehouse, the American Visionary Art Museum is certainly one of Baltimore’s more eclectic experiences.
 Rotating exhibits explore a wide range of topical issues such as race, gender and the impact of technology.

 Edgar Allan Poe House